olwmc/van/README.md

     gets the terminal node on the left, executes upwards, then gets the terminal node on the right, executes upwards, and finally applies the binary operation to the two values.

+    Looking at the code for the `BinaryExpression` AST node in AST.cpp line 11, we can see that in a binary expression, the left most node is always evaluated until termination, then the right node, then the operation is applied and the expression returns a Value.
+Using a DFS-style approach here is essential because in order to execute the AST in the way which preserves the intended precedence, we must go to the bottom of the tree first, then resolve the nodes upwards towards the root.

+* **Sorting Algos (Implementation and Analysis) (NN)**

+    I implemented a version of Quicksort as a builtin function for my language.
+    This is for two main reasons.

+    1. Efficiency.
+This language is interpreted and thus lacks the performance of a compiled language.
+I can aide this along by keeping sorting to C++.

+    2. Having some sort of builtin sorting function is pretty necessary to get any real work done.

 * **Recursive Algorithms**
     The biggest way I use recursive algorithms in my project is for the recursive